 3 Summary of significant accounting policies

 The significant accounting policies used in the preparation of the entity financial statements are set out below.
 These policies have been consistently applied to all financial years presented, unless otherwise stated.
-The company has adopted FRS 102 for the first time in these entity financial statements.
-Details of the transition to FRS 102 are disclosed in note 19.

 (a) Basis of preparation